Precise Spectroscopy of High-Frequency Oscillating Fields with a Single-Qubit Sensor: Introduction

-\textit{Introduction.--} Sensors working in quantum regime with new capabilities, large bandwidths, extremely high spatial and spectral resolutions attract increasingly interest in the field of precision metrology \cite{Ramsey1950,Degen2017,Acin2018,DeMille2017,Budker2007,Taylor2008,Casola2018,Aslam2017,Hatridge2011,Moser2013,Kotler2011,Campbell2017,Mccormick2019,Gefen2018,Liu2019,Rotem2019,Cohen2019}.
-Frequency spectroscopy with single-qubit probes (e.g., nitrogen-vacancy centers in diamond) as one major branch in this field has achieved a significant breakthrough since the quantum heterodyne (Qdyne) technique was developed \cite{Boss2017,Schmitt2017,Glenn2018}.
+Sensors working in quantum regime with new capabilities, large bandwidths, extremely high spatial and spectral resolutions attract increasingly interest in the field of precision metrology \cite{Ramsey1950,Degen2017,Acin2018,DeMille2017,Budker2007,Taylor2008,Casola2018,Aslam2017,Hatridge2011,Cai2014,Moser2013,Kotler2011,Muller2014,Campbell2017,Mccormick2019,Gefen2018,Liu2019,Rotem2019,Cohen2019}.
+Frequency spectroscopy with single-qubit probes (e.g., nitrogen-vacancy centers in diamond) as one major branch in this field has achieved a significant breakthrough with the development of the quantum heterodyne (Qdyne) technique \cite{Boss2017,Schmitt2017,Glenn2018}.
 It enables a quantum sensor for precise spectroscopy to go beyond its coherence time by nonlinearly mixing a target signal field with a stable local oscillator \cite{Schmitt2017}.
-In particular, precise frequency determination of fast-oscillating fields can have plenty of significant applications, e.g. high-resolution microwave field spectrum analyzation \cite{Chipaux2015,Shao2016,Horsley2018}, detection of electron spin motions in solids \cite{Sushkov2014,Kolkowitz2015,Hall2016} and nuclear magnetic resonance in the high magnetic field regime \cite{Casanova2018,Aharon2019}.
-Conventional quantum lock-in detection, which allows a probe to cumulatively sense an oscillating signal, usually requires implementing a sequence of periodic spin-flipping $\pi$-pulses, the repetition rate of which should be resonant with the target field \cite{Khodjasteh2005,Uhrig2007,Gordon2008,Biercuk2009,Hall2010,Lange2010,Lange2011,Yang2011,Souza2011,Farfurnik2015}.
-However, the accessible time duration to implement a sharp $\pi$ pulse in experiments is not infinitesimal but a finite interval e.g. a few tens nanoseconds in solid-state-spin systems, due to the power limitations of the control fields \cite{Stark2017,Aharon2019} and the deleterious high-power heating effects, e.g. in biological environments \cite{Cao2020}, which makes quantum heterodyne detection of high-frequency oscillating fields a big challenge.
+In particular, precise frequency determination of fast-oscillating fields can have a wide range of significant applications, e.g. high-resolution microwave field spectrum analyzation \cite{Chipaux2015,Shao2016,Horsley2018}, detection of electron spin motions in solids \cite{Sushkov2014,Kolkowitz2015,Hall2016} and nuclear magnetic resonance in the high magnetic field regime \cite{Casanova2018,Aharon2019}.
+Utilizing the large energy gap to sense high frequency fields was proposed in \cite{Stark2017,Joas2017}, but in these proposals frequency resolution was still limited by the coherence time of the sensor.
+Conventional quantum lock-in detection, which addresses this problem allows a probe to cumulatively sense an oscillating signal, usually requires implementing a sequence of periodic spin-flipping $\pi$-pulses, the repetition rate of which should be resonant with the target field \cite{Khodjasteh2005,Uhrig2007,Gordon2008,Biercuk2009,Hall2010,Lange2010,Lange2011,Yang2011,Souza2011,Farfurnik2015}.
+However, the accessible time duration to implement a sharp $\pi$ pulse in experiments is not infinitesimal but a finite interval e.g. a few tens of nanoseconds in solid-state-spin systems, due to the power limitations of the control fields \cite{Stark2017,Aharon2019} and the deleterious high-power heating effects, e.g. in biological environments \cite{Cao2020}, which makes quantum heterodyne detection of high-frequency oscillating fields a big challenge.